Crop Pests Prevention And Control

 The four groups and the mode of action are:

-SIDE EFFECT OF THE VARIOUS PREVENTIVE AND CONTROL METHOD OF DISEASE AND PEST OF CROPS
+SIDE EFFECTS OF THE VARIOUS PREVENTIVE AND CONTROL METHODS OF DISEASES AND PESTS OF CROPS

-Use of these control methods have their effect, these effects includes
+Use of these control methods has its effect; these effects include

-1. Death of some beneficial insect and soil organism, toxic exposure to animals and man, chemical residue in the environment, washing away of chemicals into aquatic life e.t.c when chemical control method is employed.
+1. Death of some beneficial insect and soil organisms, toxic exposure to animals and man, chemical residue in the environment, washing away of chemicals into aquatic life, etc., when the chemical control method is employed.

-2. Organisms introduced may attack cultivated crops or stored grains, predators might not feed on targeted pest and deviate to feeding on beneficial organisms, the activities of new organism might cause an ecosystem imbalance when biological control method is employed.
+2. Organisms introduced may attack cultivated crops or stored grains, predators might not feed on the targeted pest and deviate to feeding on beneficial organisms, and the activities of new organisms might cause an ecosystem imbalance when a biological control method is employed.

-3. When cultural control method is employed, the use of bush burning method might get out of hand thereby destroying soil structure, spread to other farms, loss of organic matter and lead to death of beneficial microbes.
+3. When the cultural control method is employed, the use of the bush burning method might get out of hand, thereby destroying soil structure, spreading to other farms, loss of organic matter and leading to the death of beneficial microbes.

 GENERAL EVALUATION